samuelvolpone/samuelvolpone.github.io/RainfallinAustraila.md

     table(df$RainTomorrow)
     ```

-2. If necessary, classify all categorical variables **except the one you are predicting** as factors.
+2. Classify all categorical variables as factors.
 Calculate the summary statistics of the entire data set.

     ```{r}
     df <- df %>%